CoffeeBeforeArch/pytest_guide/src/hooks/pytest_modifyitems.md

     items[:] = selected
 ```

-Here, we access the dictionary under `item.callspec.params` to get the values of the input parameters to our test variants.
-To update which tests are deselected, we can add the deselected test list to `config.hook.pytest_deselected`.
-To updated the selected tests, we simply modify the `items` list passed to the hook.
+We access the dictionary under `item.callspec.params` to get the values of the input parameters of our tests.
+We can then add the deselected test list to `config.hook.pytest_deselected`.
+Our selected tests can then be updated by modifying the `items` list directly.

-When we run collection for our test, we get the following:
+When we run collection, we get the following:

 ```
 cba@cba$ pytest --collectonly test_modify_collection.py